ivakis1/Software-Technologies/README.md

 # Software-Technologies

-A few simple projects bild on 4 different technologies.
+A few simple projects build on 4 different technologies.